 - Storage charges will be incurred after this time at a rate of £20 + VAT per day, per lot.

-Through our online partner, The Saleroom, you can now place ‘absentee bids’ from 6pm every Thursday or live bids whilst the auction is taking place.
+You can now place ‘absentee bids’ from 6pm every Thursday and bid live whilst the auction is taking place.

 Follow these steps for a smooth bidding experience:

-- As soon as you’ve received confirmation of your registration you can leave a commission bid or live bid when the lots comes up for auction.
+- As soon as you’ve received confirmation of your registration you can leave an absentee bid, autobid or live bid when the lots comes up for auction.

 - Leave plenty of time to register for the auction.

-- Absentee bids are available up to one hour before the start of the auction.
+- Absentee bids are available up to 10 minuted before the lot comes up.

 - Lots Road Auction’s standard Terms & Conditions apply.